oOosys/oOo/README.md

 The humanity developed since Babel many different languages.   oOo   uses to distinguish between them the suffix used in Internet to identify a country of origin of a domain name.
 So for example the context of English language is described in  oOo  using  "uk"  (and/or "us", "en"), the context of German language using "de",  the context of Chinese language using "cn", ...   .
 To achieve brevity in cases of obvious context  oOo  skips mentioning the "Nat" part: cnLang, deLang, enLang or goes one step further skipping "Lang" too: cn, de, en, ...

 ####	prgLang:
-There are plenty of different programming languages created for the purpose of programming a electronic devices (like computer, notebook, cellphone, ...) .
+There are plenty of different programming languages created for the purpose of programming electronic devices (like computer, notebook, cellphone, ...) .
 To express the context of programming an electronic device using a text based file   oOo   uses the term   prgLang   .

 ####	shPrgLang, luaPrgLang, pyPrgLang, ... :
   oOo   identifies programming languages using the default file name extension used for naming of script files written in these programming languages.   shPrgLang   means for example a shell script file which commands are described by the POSIX standard, luaPrgLang means a script file written in the Lua programming language, pyPrgLang means Python as the target interpreter for the script.